mithunkumarc/learning-golang/modules/ReadMe.md

                   file1                     // declare : package <package2> in the first line
                   file2                     // declare : package <package2> in the first line
            + file with main func
+           go.mod
-           go.mod               // helps to "go build" and to generate modName.exe file to execute
+           // helps to "go build" and to generate modName.exe file to execute

+#### declaring package and sourcefile inside package similar to java , but to run project module is required

 #### exporting function

         to export function , declare function starting with uppercase letter